Cecily Brown At The Met: Bold, As Love

 *-National Gallery of Art Photo

 A “name” here at home, Ms. O’Keefe is only beginning to be better known around the world.
 I believe her stature is only going to grow and grow from here on.
 This book shows why.
 Her work is singular, always based in nature with her one-of-a-kind vision, and just plain gorgeous.
-As we’re seeing right now in her terrific MoMA show, Georgia O’Keefe: To See Takes Time– her work holds up gloriously!
+As we’re seeing right now in her terrific MoMA show, Georgia O’Keeffe: To See Takes Time– her work holds up gloriously!

 Rothko by Christopher Rothko & Kate Rothko Prizel, Rizzoli Electa